Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: The diffusion equation

 \subsubsection{With non-homogeneous boundary condition $h\neq 0$}

 First, we consider the diffusion equation with the following initial and boundary conditions i.e., where $f=0$ and $g=0$.
-It can be shown that for sufficiently smooth $h$, the solution is given by see \cite{Cann84ODHE}.
+It can be shown that for a continuous function $h$, the solution is given by see \cite{Cann84ODHE}.
 We note that the solution is obtained by convolving $h$ with the function where $\Phi(t,x)=\frac{1}{\sqrt{4\alpha \pi t}} e^{-\frac{x^2}{4\alpha t}}$ is the fundamental solution of the heat equation, i.e., it satisfies with $\delta_0$ denoting the delta distribution concentrated in $x=0$.

 The main complexity result reads as follows: